 ”The terminal construction project has been a great success.
 Almost 1,400 people have taken part in construction work on the site.
 The employment effect of the construction project is estimated to be around 320 full-time equivalent years of employment.
 Finishing work and preparation for commissioning for customer use are now taking place at the terminal,” says Wärtsilä Business Development Manager Timo Mahlanen.

 ”It’s a historic moment to receive the first LNG shipment to Northern Finland.
 We’re strengthening Finland’s energy independence and our position as a leading LNG player in the Nordic countries.
 LNG helps achieve significant emission reductions and at the same time ensure the continued competitiveness of Finnish export industry,” says Kimmo Rahkamo.

 LNG meets the requirements set by the Sulphur Directive regulating shipping emissions as well as the stricter emission limits to be applied in the future.
 LNG can be also used to replace the use of petroleum-based fuels in industry, energy production and heavy-duty road transport.
 Using LNG instead of oil helps achieve significant cuts in particulate as well as sulfur dioxide, carbon dioxide and nitrogen oxide emissions.
 The use of LNG also enables a switch to liquefied biogas (LBG) without any additional investments.

 Manga LNG in brief

-The Manga LNG natural gas import terminal in Röyttä, Tornio, is a joint venture of the industrial companies Outokumpu and SSAB Europe, the energy company EPV Energy and the LNG company Skangas.
+The Manga LNG natural gas import terminal in Röyttä, Tornio, is a joint venture of the industrial companies Outokumpu and SSAB Europe, the energy company EPV Energy and Gasum.
 The purpose of the terminal is to diversify the gas and fuel markets of the Northern region by providing Northern industry, energy production and maritime transport with a more environmentally friendly and inexpensive alternative.